-Feldspar is the mineral name given to a group of minerals distinguished by the presence of aluminum (Al) and the silica ion (SiO4) in their chemistry.
-This group includes aluminum silicates of soda (sodium oxide), potassium (potassium oxide), or lime (calcium oxide).
-Feldspar is the single most abundant mineral group on Earth.
-Together, the varieties of feldspar account for one half of the Earth’s crust.
-The minerals included in this group are orthoclase, microcline, and the plagioclase feldspars.
-They form in a variety of thermal environments, during the crystallization of liquid rock (magma), by metamorphism of rocks deep in the earth, and in sedimentary processes.
+Feldspar is the name given to a group of minerals distinguished by the presence of alumina and silica (SiO2) in their chemistry.
+This group includes aluminum silicates of soda, potassium, or lime.
+It is the single most abundant mineral group on Earth.
+They account for an estimated 60% of exposed rocks, as well as soils, clays, and other unconsolidated sediments, and are principal components in rock classification schemes.
+The minerals included in this group are the orthoclase, microcline and plagioclase feldspars.

 KAlSi3O8 – NaAlSi3O8 – CaAl2Si2O8